Kacie Ehinger begins her second as the head women's volleyball coach at Baldwin Wallace University in 2020.

-Ehinger comes to BW after four years as the top assistant coach at NCAA Division I University of Akron.
+Ehinger came to BW after four years as the top assistant coach at NCAA Division I University of Akron.
 Her primary responsibilities included the training of defensive players and primary passers, equipment purchases and budgeting and working with NCAA compliance.

 During her tenure at Akron, Ehinger helped to lead the Zips to their most match wins in 2018 since the 2012 campaign.
 Some of her other coaching highlights included mentoring the libero to the eighth-best digs-per-set ratio for a single season in school history and helping the team increase its own overall ratio by over one dig per set from 2017 to 2018.
 Academically, Ehinger's teams twice landed on the American Volleyball Coaches Association (AVCA) Academic Honor Roll for having a Top-25 GPA in NCAA Division I while the 2016-17 team won the Schoonover Award for having the highest GPA in the department.
 She also coached a two-time College Sports Information Directors of America (CoSIDA)/Google Cloud Academic All-District student-athlete.

 Her other responsibilities at Akron included budgeting, national recruiting, coordinating travel, managing social media content across multiple platforms and handling video exchange.